Nak’azdli Community Vision Plan: Planning for Our Future

 A Community Vision Plan (CVP) is a document that helps a community come together around a shared vision.
 This is our CVP, and it reflects who we are and what is most important to us.
 This plan has been developed based on feedback from the community and identifies community priorities that can form the foundation of future decision making.

 This plan is meant to be high-level, and it is only step-one in the planning process.
-This plan sets the stage for a more detailed Strategic Plan and departmental plans (i.e Land Use Plan) that will follow.
+This plan sets the stage for a more detailed Strategic Plan and departmental plans (i.e Land Use Plan).
 The goal of this plan is to document community priorities so we can be proactive in shaping our own path instead of reacting to outside pressures.

 Our CVP was created by the community, for the community.
 It helps Chief and Council, staff, and all community members stay focused on what matters most.